rgommezz/react-native-offline/README.md

 ## API

 ### Component Utilities
 In order to render stuff conditionally with ease.
 They internally listen to connection changes and also provide an extra layer of reliability by ensuring there is internet access when reporting online.
-For that, a extra request is made to a remote server.
+For that, an extra request is made to a remote server.

 #### `NetworkProvider`
 Provider component that injects the network state to children components via [React Context](https://reactjs.org/docs/context.html).
+Only children prop is required, the rest are optional.
 It should be used on top of your components hierarchy, ideally in (or close to) the entry point.

 ```js